Blockchain-Technology-Lab/consensus-decentralization/README.md

 ## Development

-To add a new project, you should create a folder named as the project (e.g., `bitcoin`, `ethereum`, etc).
+To add a new project, you should do the following.

+In `Makefile`, add the relevant entries (similar as the existing projects).

 In `analyse.py`, import the project's `parse_raw_data` function and define it in the `parse_functions` dictionary.

+Create a folder named as the project (e.g., `bitcoin`, `ethereum`, etc).
 Each project folder should define the following files.

 ### pools.json